Ephyllox/Fastro-Panel/README.md

 - Static resource serving
 - Authentication

 It's meant to be a very stripped-down, almost template-like system to build on top of.
-Just not a The main reason for it is so you can add your own features to it easily; configuring/adding webpages and routes + more!
+The main reason for it is so you can add your own features to it easily; configuring/adding webpages and routes + more!

 ### Object Orientation